Ghini/ghini.desktop/doc/ghini-family.rst

 are talking to the port on which the server will be listening.

 .. image:: images/pocket-server-settings.png

+.. admonition:: 127.0.0.1
+   :class: toggle

+      Is your ghini.desktop showing the ``127.0.0.1`` address, that means that it is not connected to anything.
+That address is the numeric form of ``localhost``, and only useful for local connections.
+You will **not** be able to connect pocket to desktop if this is what desktop reports as server IP address.

 |ghini.desktop| holds a list of registered |ghini.pocket| clients.
 (Check the below section
 on the client user interface, for how to register a phone.)
 When |ghini.desktop| receives a